Talentica/HungryHippos/Readme.md

-## This readme contains prerequisite and basic installation guilelines along with end to end job executions .
+## This readme contains prerequisite and basic installation guilelines along with end to end execution of Hingry Hippos application.

 ## Prerequisite